-- Minimum Risk Manoeuvre - Emergency manoeuvre where the vehicle will come to a controlled stop without input from the driver.
+- Minimum Risk Manoeuvre - Emergency manoeuvre where the vehicle will come to either a controlled stop or speed of <10km/h without input from the driver.

 Owl type movement - A shifting of visual attention away from the road and forward-facing position that is primarily achieved by head rotation followed by the eyes.